 The mystical sandstone city of Petra has entranced and enthralled travelers for ages.
 Famously described as "a rose red city half as old as time," the stunning UNESCO World Heritage site served as the capital of the powerful Nabataean kingdom between 400 B.C. and A.D.
 106. The Nabataeans used the city to command the trade routes from Damascus to Arabia, collecting taxes and protection money from the spice, silk and slave caravans passing through.

-With its fascinating cliffside palaces, temples, tombs, storerooms and stables, Petra is without a doubt Jordan’s most popular tourist attraction.
+With its fascinating cliffside palaces, temples, tombs, storerooms and stables, Petra is without a doubt the most popular tourist attraction on any tour of Jordan.
 Though the fabled site was rediscovered back in the 1800’s, much still remains unknown about its history and archeology.
 Here are five things you may not know about one of the new seven wonders of the world.

 1. Indiana Jones, On Location

 Several scenes from the legendary blockbuster Indiana Jones and the Last Crusade were filmed in Petra.
 In the film's climactic final scenes, actors Harrison Ford and Sean Connery burst forth from the Siq and walk deep into the labyrinths of the Treasury to find the Holy Grail.

 The ruins of Petra were hidden to most of the world until the Swiss explorer Johann Ludwig Burckhardt disguised himself as an Arab scholar and infiltrated the Bedouin-occupied city in 1812.
 Burckhardt's accounts of his discovery inspired other Western explorers and historians to visit the ancient site, helping the lost city to become known to archeologists and travelers across the globe.

 3. Target Practice, Bedouin Style